 Community Connect 503-640-3263

-In times of freezing and inclement weather, severe weather shelters may activate in Washington County.
-For current Severe Winter Weather Shelter information contact 211 Info by dialing 2-1-1 from any landline phone or (503) 222-5555 from a cell phone, or visit 211 Info online.
+For Shelter Resources located in the Metro-region and throughout the State of Oregon contact 211 Info by dialing 2-1-1 from any landline phone or (503) 222-5555 from a cell phone, or visit 211 Info online.

 Day Centers and Other Homeless Resources